Birkenau (Odenwald): Coat of arms

 The community's arms might be described thus: Gules an uprooted birch tree overlaid with a wall anchor argent.

 What the arms, whose charges can be partly traced in tithing seals and boundary stones back to the 16th century, mean is unclear.
 The charge that the German blazon describes as a “wall anchor” (Maueranker) is not accepted as such by everyone, with some saying it could have been meant to be taken as a weaver's reel.
 With a document from 22 July 1926, the interior minister of the People's State of Hesse granted the community the right to bear these arms.

 Economy and infrastructure

 Tourism

 In the Birkenau constituent community of Schnorrenbach there used to be a winter sport area with a 450 m-long downhill skiing slope and a ski lift.
 In summer, grass skiing was possible.
 Floodlights have also been installed.
-The ski lift has stopped operating in 2020.
+The ski lift stopped operating in 2020.